solai-y/Clerc/README.md

 - The CD is done for the backend by redeploying the contents of the backend folder to the EC2 instance using resync

+- The secrets for the CI CD pipeline such as the EC2 IP and the Private Key are loading into the Github Secrets

 Contributing
 ------------